ilebras/ilebras.github.io/research.md

 ---
 {::options auto_ids="false" /}

-My research is focussed on the Atlantic Meridional Overturning Circulation (AMOC), the large-scale circulation in the Atlantic which brings warm-salty water northwards and cold-fresh water southwards.
+My research is focused on the Atlantic Meridional Overturning Circulation (AMOC), the large-scale circulation in the Atlantic which brings warm-salty water northwards and cold-fresh water southwards.
 This circulation pattern is associated with heat, freshwater and carbon transports which aide to stabilize earth's climate.

 ---